 Our Recommendations for the Best Paper for Copic Markers

 The X-Press It Blending Card is our recommendation for beginners that are struggling to find the right paper.
-In this section, we will tell you why we love this paper that much and give some good alternatives to boot.
+In this section, we will tell you why we think it is the best paper for Copic markers.
+But also keep reading to discover alternatives.

 The colorless blender can be used to create crisp and visible results.
 The markers easily move over the surface, which makes it easy to quickly lay down some ink.